grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

 ## More information

-Please refer to the [Grafana profiling documentation](https://grafana.com/docs/grafana/next/setup-grafana/configure-grafana/configure-tracing/#turn-on-profiling-and-collect-profiles) for further information and instructions of how to profile Grafana.
+Refer to the [Grafana profiling documentation](https://grafana.com/docs/grafana/next/setup-grafana/configure-grafana/configure-tracing/#turn-on-profiling-and-collect-profiles) for further information and instructions of how to profile Grafana.